 Although the phrase 'Green Building' is common, it is too often used to sell a lot of stuff that usually isnt really 'green' or even ecologically responsible.

 Take timber for example, often held up as being the only real 'green' building material, and promoted for its 'renewable' characteristics and therefore 'green'.
-But to make a timber house work, the timber itself cut from forests, stripped, sawn, processed, transported many times, and is typically impregnated with chemicals to temporarily protect it.
+But to make a timber house work, the timber itself is cut from forests, stripped, sawn, processed, transported many times, and is typically impregnated with chemicals to temporarily protect it.
 When arriving at the building site, many highly processed and potentially toxic materials are added for insulation, building wrap, flashings, cladding and linings, most of which are not able to be successfully recycled and are in fact treated as toxic waste.
-And even then most of the additional materials are only in place to reduce its inherent vulnerability.
+And even then most of the additional materials are only in place to reduce the inherent fragility and vulnerability of timber.